Posterior convergence rates for estimating large precision matrices using graphical models: Numerical results

 with $\rho=0.3$ in our simulation experiment.
 The precision matrix is banded in this case, with banding parameter $1$. \end{example}

 \begin{example}[Autoregressive process: AR(4) covariance structure]\rm The elements of true precision matrix are given by

-This is the precision matrix corresponding to an AR(4) process. \end{example}
+This precision matrix corresponds to an AR(4) process. \end{example}

-\begin{example}[Long range dependence] \rm We consider a fractional Gaussian Noise process, that is, the increment process of fractional Brownian motion.
+\begin{example}[Long range dependence] We consider a fractional Gaussian Noise process, that is, the increment process of fractional Brownian motion.
 The elements of the true covariance matrix are given by

-where $H \in [0.5,1]$ is the Hurst parameter.
+where $H \in[0.5,1]$ is the Hurst parameter.
 We take $H=0.7$ in the simulation example.
 This precision matrix does not fall in the polynomial smoothness class used in the theorems.
 We include this example in the simulation study to check how the proposed method is performing when the assumptions of the theorems are not met. \end{example}

-Tables $1-3$ show the simulation results for the different scenarios and compares the performance of the Bayes estimators with the graphical MLE and the banded estimator obtained in \cite{bickel2008regularized} based on a modified Cholesky decomposition.
+Tables \ref{table1}--\ref{table3} show the simulation results for the different scenarios and compare the performance of the Bayes estimators with the graphical MLE and the banded estimator obtained in \cite {bickel2008regularized} based on a modified Cholesky decomposition.
 The banding parameter $k$ is chosen using the bandwidth estimation method discussed in Section \ref{sec:bandestim}.
-Figure 2 shows the log-posterior probabilities of the graphs corresponding to banding parameter $k$ for prior probability of $G^k$ to be $\rho_k \propto \exp(-k^4)$.
+Figure \ref{fig:ar4} shows the log-posterior probabilities of the graphs corresponding to banding parameter $k$ for prior distribution of $k$ given by $\rho_k \propto \exp(-k^4)$.